CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-3--Substitution-and-J.lagda.md

 ## The Encode-Decode Method

+This encode-decode trick is one that comes up often when characterising the paths in a type.
+The goal is to describe the type of paths `x ≡ y` by finding an equivalent type `code x y` that is easier to work with.

-These encode-decode proofs all have a similar shape.
+Proofs of this kind have a similar shape.
 Let's summarise what we did, noting what was unique to ``Bool`` and what we can re-use for an arbitrary type.

 <!--
 ```